-Unlike with human pregnancies, which last approximately nine months, the average gestation time for a shih tzu is only nine weeks.
-Because this is such a short period of time, it is important for the owner to watch for signs of pregnancy in order to prepare and provide care for the dog as soon as possible.
+Unlike with human pregnancies, which last approximately nine months, the average gestation period for a dog is approximately 63 days, or nine weeks.
+Despite being a small breed, the Shih Tzu is no exception.
+Clearly, during this short period of time, it's important to watch for signs of pregnancy in order to prepare and provide care for the dog as soon as possible.

 During the first two weeks of pregnancy, not much will change for your dog.
-You may notice she is swollen in her nipples or vulva.
+You might notice swelling in her nipples or vulva.
 It is OK during this time for her activity levels to continue as normal.
-If you have other dogs, it is fine for her to play with them.
+If you have other dogs, let them play with her.
+Exercise and socialization is beneficial.

-This time period is when you will see the greatest changes taking place in your dog.
-Her tummy will become increasingly rounder and her nipples will swell more.
-Restrict activity during these weeks.
+However, after two weeks of Shih Tzu pregnancy is when you will see the greatest changes taking place in your dog.
+Her tummy will become increasingly rounder and her nipples will swell more, so restrict activity during these weeks.
 Daily walks are recommended, but no rough play.
-If other dogs are present, they should not be allowed to play with the pregnant shih tzu.
-The shih tzu should have a quiet, comfortable, safe area available to her at all times where she can go to rest.
+If other dogs are present, they should not be allowed to play with the pregnant Shih Tzu.
+The Shih Tzu should have a quiet, comfortable, and safe area available to her at all times where she can go to rest.

 A normal temperature for a Shih Tzu is 101 degrees Fahrenheit.
 This temperature will drop about two degrees right before the Shih Tzu goes into labor.
 Create a whelping area for her before she goes into labor, then move her there immediately after her temperature drops.
 The birthing process is messy, so many owners and breeders will lay down plastic and cover this with clean towels or blankets for the dog to lay on.